Good Day Abilene is a daily 5-minute newsletter highlighting local news in Abilene

 OUR MISSION

-Our mission is to make local news more accessible and highlight extraordinary people in our community.
+Our mission is to make local news more accessible and highlight extraordinary people across the Abilene community.

 We help people in Abilene save time finding the news that matters most to them: local news in Abilene, about Abilene, curated especially for you on a daily basis—all for free.